Tips for Living with Cats and Houseplants

 Reactions can range from mild or potentially fatal.
 If you suspect your cat has ingested a potentially poisonous plant, contact Chipman Road Animal Clinic or an emergency vet as soon as possible.

-While some plants are harmful to cats, alternatively, there are many plants that are considered pet-friendly:
+There are many plants that are considered pet-friendly:

 - Bamboo Palm